 a specific server path (e.g. /opt/mule/mule-ext-configs).
 These property files can/will be picked up by each API application using a global configuration named: <context:property-placeholder>

-In practice, property-placeholders work exactly the same as the default mule-app.properties file
+In practice, property-placeholders work the same as the default mule-app.properties file

 included on every Mule application and properties defined on property files (as key=value pairs)